Time to read: 10 min

 9. Circular Supply Chain

 Traditionally, supply chains have been thought of as linear: starting as raw materials, goods flow in a straight line through the supply chain until they are a finished, disposable product.
-Now, more people subscribe to the idea of a circular supply chain, wherein raw materials, and even discarded products, are recycled and re-introduced into the manufacturing process.
+Now, more people subscribe to the idea of a circular supply chain process, wherein raw materials, and even discarded products, are recycled and re-introduced into the manufacturing process.

 The circular supply chain model certainly helps with sustainability efforts, but it also has economic benefits for your organization.
 The earth has a finite amount of raw materials, and as they become more scarce, they will increase in price.
-Further, if you’ve already paid for materials or a product, but you aren’t able to use it for its intended purpose, you won’t waste money on something you’ve already purchased that’s still perfectly useful.
+Further, if you’ve already paid for materials or a product, but you aren’t able to use it for its intended purpose, you won’t waste money on something you’ve already purchased that’s still useful.
 You stand to save more money on reduced storage, transportation, and administrative costs, too.

-Strengthened professional relationships and increased reliance on technology (including AI and IoT) can also help your efforts to operate under a circular supply chain.
-If you and the other people and companies you work with are willing to share information and resources, you can further decrease waste and keep more materials in production.
+Strengthened professional relationships and increased reliance on technology (including AI and IoT) can also help your efforts to operate a circular supply chain.
+If you and the companies you work with are willing to share information and resources, you can further decrease waste and keep more materials in production.
 Additionally, with the right technological solutions, you can stay updated on the current state of your materials and products in real-time.

 10. Cloud-Based Solutions